Police: Home in California backyard shooting was targeted

 FRESNO, Calif.
 (AP) — Police searched Monday for two assailants who sneaked into a backyard party in Fresno and opened fire while a small crowd watched football on television.
 Four people were killed and six wounded.

-Hall said there was no immediate word on a motive, and so far there was no indication that any of the victims knew their attackers, though most could not see them, describing seeing only a flashing light when the semi-automatic pistols were fired.
+Hall said there was no immediate word on a motive, and so far there was no indication that any of the victims knew their attackers, though most could not see them, describing seeing only flashes when the semiautomatic pistols were fired.
 Officers went door-to-door looking for surveillance video that might help them track down suspects.

 Three were found dead when emergency crews arrived.
 A fourth person died at a hospital.
-Six others were hospitalized in critical condition but expected to survive, authorities said.
+Two remained hospitalized Monday.

+Pao Yang, CEO of the Fresno Center, a Hmong community group, said two of the victims were well-known Hmong performers, including a man who sings for mental health clients monthly.
+He said community elders have reached out to the center for help in the wake of the violence.

+“Our community is in mourning, and we still don’t know what’s going on, or who are the suspects,” he said.

 Hall said police were investigating whether the shooting was connected to a recent disturbance involving some of the people at the party.
-He also announced the establishment of an Asian gang task force ahead of the Hmong New Year, out of concern about the possibility of more violence.
+He also announced the establishment of an Asian gang task force ahead of the Hmong New Year, out of concern about the possibility of more violence or retaliation.

-California has the nation’s highest population of Hmong, a Southeast Asian ethnic minority.
+Concepcion Soto, who has lived next door to the home where the shooting occurred for 12 years, said the family there was always friendly.

+“They would have parties in their backyard, but they wouldn’t play music.
+They would just drink and talk,” she said.
+“They have been very good neighbors.”

-Residents complained that other shootings have happened recently in the same neighborhood.
+Some residents complained of other shootings in the neighborhood recently, though.
 The home where the attack took place is near an industrial area with commercial buildings near the Fresno airport.

 Calvin Gatison, who lives on the same block, said the street had been peaceful for years, but at least two shootings happened in recent weeks.

 Gatison said his street of single-family homes with manicured front yards is quiet during the week.
-On weekends, grandfathers can be seen playing with grandchildren in their front yards, while other neighbors host gatherings in their yards, but typically without loud music.
+On weekends, grandfathers can be seen playing with grandchildren in their front yards, while other neighbors host gatherings in their yards.

 “For something like this to happen in a quiet neighborhood, it scares you,” he said.
 “This is the third shooting I’ve heard since the middle of September.”